BZFlag-Dev/bzflag/plugins/lua/README.txt

 ========================================================================
-    DYNAMIC LINK LIBRARY : lua Project Overview
+    DYNAMIC LINK LIBRARY : bzfslua Project Overview
 ========================================================================

-This is the lua plugin.
+This is the bzfslua plugin.